nibble-4bits/aws-local-stepfunctions/README.md

 ### Passing input from stdin

 `local-sfn` can also read the execution input from the standard input.

+If the first line of stdin can be parsed as a single JSON value, then `local-sfn` will consider each line as an input.
+Otherwise, the entire stdin will be considered as a single JSON input.

 For example, assume you have the following text file, called `inputs.txt`, and you want to pass the contents of the file as inputs to `local-sfn`:

 ```txt
 { "num1": 1, "num2": 2 }
 { "num1": 3, "num2": 4 }
 { "num1": 5, "num2": 6 }
 ```

+Because the first line is parsable as JSON, `local-sfn` will process each line as a single input.

 You can then run the following command to pass the inputs of the text file to `local-sfn`: